 Business Finance – business owners must know the business costs when determining business pricing and business profitability.
 The business finance section of a business plan provides business owners with this essential business information.

 Business Marketing – Your business marketing plan should respond to your business planning goals, such as increasing customer satisfaction in order to increase sales revenue.
-One way of achieving these business objectives is by business planning and business pricing your business products and services accordingly.
+One way of achieving these business objectives is by business planning and pricing your business products and services accordingly.

 What are the Benefits of Business Plans?